At UX Mastery, we believe that technology needs to work for humans, not the other way around.

 That’s why we started this business in the first place—to rid the world of confusing, hard-to-use interactions and interfaces through quality design education.
 We write articles, ebooks, newsletters, host podcasts, and teach in-person workshops that are fun, practical, and highly regarded by industry.

-General tinkerer, web tailor, user-centred design soldier and tall-ship sailor, Luke Chambers is one half of the founding partnership behind UX Mastery.
-He learned his collaborative, visual thinking and storytelling skills while studying filmmaking at the Victorian College of the Arts.
+General tinkerer, web tailor, user-centred design soldier and tall-ship sailor, Luke Chambers learned most of his collaborative, visual thinking and storytelling skills while studying filmmaking at the Victorian College of the Arts.

 You can follow Hawk on Twitter at @ilovethehawk.

 Amber is UX Mastery’s Communications Assistant.
 She moved to Melbourne in 2018 to start university — studying Media and Communications at Swinburne, with a particular interest in editing and writing.
 She grew up surrounded by UX, and is loving learning more about it through this role.

 When not studying, looking after our social channels or writing email newsletters, she loves getting her zen on with yoga, or firing up her creative side with anything crafty.

 Robin Cave likes to draw.
 He grew up in Geelong, Tokyo, Bendigo and Melbourne.
 After gaining a degree in Graphic Design he had a career in Motion Graphics and feature film VFX, before returning to his first love, drawing and illustration.
 Lived in Sydney for 7 years before returning to Melbourne to get married and have a child.
 A Bachelor of Illustration course and then in 2014 he began mainly working in whiteboard animation, with some design and more illustration.
 He is torn between traditional and digital illustration and likes best to combine the two.
 He is excited about providing some illustrations to help entice, describe and enlighten the articles at UX Mastery.